bparker1000/Two-Pick-Too-Drunk/README.md

 * start MongoDB
 * run script RunMe
 * In order to get reviews you must cluster either the O'bannons Reviews or all reviews
+* To run the recommender, once clustering has occurred
+	1. Run Unit Tests with nosetests
+	2. Run 'recommender.py RecommenderInput.json'